FOREX-Dollar steadies after one-two punch from Aussie, Chinese yuan

 The dollar is heading for its first weekly gain in nearly a month against a basket of currencies, having made most upward headway against the pound GBP=D3.
 The pound has lost 2.3% in value this week after data on Wednesday showed UK inflation finally appeared to be cooling.

-On Thursday, the Aussie dollar AUD=D3 was the stand-out performer, rising by as much as 1% at one point, after employment beat expectations for a second consecutive month in June, leaving the door open for more rate hikes from the Reserve Bank of Australia.
+On Thursday, the Aussie dollar AUD=D3 was the stand-out performer, rising by as much as 1.1% after employment beat expectations for a second consecutive month in June, leaving the door open for more rate hikes from the Reserve Bank of Australia.

 Meanwhile, the Chinese yuan rose after monetary authorities in Beijing relaxed a rule that allows companies to raise funds overseas, while China's major state-owned banks were believed to have sold dollars on the offshore market.